CarletonArchives/DROID-Batch-Processor/README.md

 - Install Java runtime environment
   - Check to see if Java is already installed on your computer.
-  - Go to Start-> setting->control panel
+  - Go to Start->control panel
   - If Java is present in the control panel, proceed to the section on setting the Java_home environmental variable.
   - If not download and install Java from the Oracle website or from java.com
 - Identifying the JAVA_HOME environmental variable path value